KxSystems/docs/docs/ml/jupyterq/faq.md

 c.Spawner.env_keep.append('LD_LIBRARY_PATH')
 ```

-## Why is setting `LD_LIBRARY_PATH/DYLD_LIBRARY_PATH` required with Anaconda python?
+## Why is setting `LD_LIBRARY_PATH/DYLD_LIBRARY_PATH` required with Anaconda Python?

 Anaconda packages libraries which may conflict with the system versions of these libraries loaded by q at startup e.g. `libssl` or `libz`.
-There is a `conda` packaged version of `q` which doesn't require setting `LD_LIBRARY_PATH`, if you are already using Anaconda then you can install it with
+There is a Conda packaged version of q which doesn't require setting `LD_LIBRARY_PATH`.
+If you are already using Anaconda then you can install it with

 ```bash
 conda install -c kx kdb